By Amy Medling, founder of PCOS Diva

 Tip: Use avocado oil for sautéing vegetables and lean protein.
 It has a high smoke point, so it won’t be damaged by the heat, tastes great, and has a superior fatty acid profile, high antioxidant content, and contains cholesterol-blocking phytosterols.

-Fish such as salmon, tuna, mackerel, and sardines provide an excellent source of the essential, anti-inflammatory and heart healthy Omega-3 fatty acids DHA and EPA and other fat-soluble nutrients, including vitamins A & D. Buy only wild-caught fish to reduce potential for parasites and pesticides, and limit consumption of these fish to 3-4 times a week to limit mercury and other heavy metal exposure.
+Fish such as salmon, tuna, mackerel, and sardines provide an excellent source of the essential, anti-inflammatory, and heart-healthy Omega-3 fatty acids DHA and EPA and other fat-soluble nutrients, including vitamins A & D. Buy only wild-caught fish to reduce the potential for parasites and pesticides and limit consumption of these fish to 3-4 times a week to limit mercury and other heavy metal exposure.

 This is great news for chocolate lovers!
 Research shows that dark chocolate containing 70% cacao or more reduces hypertension, increases circulation, aids in preventing atherosclerosis, improves glucose regulation by preventing blood sugar spikes, and may actually promote weight loss by controlling hunger and promoting satiety!12 As every chocolate lover knows, chocolate may greatly improve the mood and soothe the nerves.
 Research also shows that chocolate prevents memory decline and improves overall cognitive function.13